 Likewise, consider how long you’ll be able to use the swing vs the price to ensure your child will get enough to justify the expense.

-Outdoor baby swings don’t tend to be super expensive, and we think most families will enjoy having one in their backyard!
+Outdoor baby and toddler swings don’t tend to be super expensive, and we think most families will enjoy having one in their backyard!

-When it comes to a lot of the products I consider on this website, I often focus on materials, and whether they’re harmful for kids.
+When it comes to a lot of the products I consider on this website, I often focus on materials, and whether they’re harmful to kids.

-However, when it comes to swing materials, you want to make sure they’re designed to prevent hard.
+However, when it comes to swing materials, you want to make sure they’re designed to prevent injuries.

 “All swings should be made of a soft material, like rubber or soft plastic.
 The frame material should be made of painted metal or pressure treated wood.”

 Another thing to keep in mind?
-As a parent, you’ll want to keep the swings in good condition, and frequently check them for structural integrity, and to ensure there are no loose connectors or weak points that could fail.
+As a parent, you’ll want to keep the swings in good condition, frequently check them for structural integrity, and ensure there are no loose connectors or weak points that could fail.
+Also make sure that the straps hold your child securely so that he can enjoy swinging.

-All swings should be anchored per manufacturer’s instructions, and should be connected using S hooks with closed ends.
+All swings should be anchored per the manufacturer’s instructions and should be connected using S hooks with closed ends.

-However, in addition to proper swing set up and installation, parents should consider ways to protect against head injuries.
+However, in addition to the proper swing set setup and installation, parents should consider ways to protect against head injuries.

 According to Dr. Zoller: